Box-ball system: soliton and tree decomposition of excursions: Introduction

-An isolated $k$-soliton consists of $k$-successive occupied boxes followed by $k$ successive empty boxes.
-Not being other balls in the system, a soliton travels at speed $k$, because the carrier picks the $k$ balls and deposit them in the $k$ empty boxes of the soliton.
-Since for different $k$'s the solitons have different speeds, they collide but can be still identified even at collisions.
-Different solitons occupy disjoint sets of boxes and the trajectory of each soliton can be identified along time.
-The asymptotic soliton speeds satisfy a system of linear equations \cite{FNRW} which is a feature of several other integrable systems \cite{cbs19}.
+For the $\eta$ just described, the configuration $T\eta$ has balls in boxes $\ttt_1,\dots,\ttt_k$ and no balls in the other boxes, implying that $\eta'=T\eta$ has a $k$-soliton consisting of occupied boxes $\tth_1',\dots,\tth_k'$ with $\tth_j'=\ttt_j$ and empty boxes $\ttt_j'= \ttt_j+k$.
+Hence, in one step, an isolated $k$-soliton preserves its shape and moves $k$ steps forward.
+Iterating the evolution $t$ times, we conclude that not being other balls in the system, a $k$-soliton moves $kt$ boxes forward, that is, it travels at speed $k$.
+Since for different $k$'s the solitons have different speeds, they ``collide'', that is the order and the positions of $\tth_i$ and $\ttt_i$ of each soliton change.
+In fact, solitons can be identified for configurations with finite number of balls \cite{TS} and for suitable configurations $\eta$ with infinitely many balls \cite{FNRW} and moreover solitons are conserved by the dynamics \cite{TS} \cite{FNRW}; we explain this in detail in \S\ref{sec3}.
+Given a suitable configuration $\eta$, a $k$-soliton consists always on $k$ occupied boxes and $k$ empty boxes, but they are not necessarily consecutive and the empty boxes of the soliton may precede the occupied ones.
+In any case, different solitons occupy disjoint sets of boxes.
+The trajectory of each soliton can be identified along time \cite{FNRW}.
+When the distribution of the initial ball configuration is translation invariant and invariant for the dynamics, the asymptotic soliton speeds satisfy a system of linear equations \cite{FNRW} which is a feature of several other integrable systems \cite{cbs19}.